obonaventure/cnp3/book/network/network.rst

  Network operators expect an OSPF network to be able to quickly recover from link or router failures [VPD2004]_.
 In an OSPF network, the recovery after a failure is performed in three steps [FFEB2005] :

   - the routers that are adjacent to the failure detect it quickly.
 The default solution is to rely on the regular exchange of HELLO packets.
 However, the interval between successive HELLOs is often set to 10 seconds...
-Setting the HELLO timer down to a few milliseconds is difficult as HELLO packets are created and processed by the main CPU of the routers and these routers cannot easily generate and process a HELLO packet every millisecond on each of its interfaces.
-A better solution is to use a failure discovery protocol such as the Bidirectionnal Forwarding Detection (BFD) protocol defined in [KW2009]_ that can be implemented directly on the router interfaces.
+Setting the HELLO timer down to a few milliseconds is difficult as HELLO packets are created and processed by the main CPU of the routers and these routers cannot easily generate and process a HELLO packet every millisecond on each of their interfaces.
+A better solution is to use a dedicated failure detection protocol such as the Bidirectionnal Forwarding Detection (BFD) protocol defined in [KW2009]_ that can be implemented directly on the router interfaces.
 Another solution to detect the failure is to instrument the physical and the datalink layer so that they can interrupt the router when a link fails.
 Unfortunately, such a solution cannot be used on all types of physical and datalink layers.
  - the routers that have detected the failure flood their updated link state packets in the network
  - all routers update their routing table